 During the 1960s, Franklin felt the impact of social changes taking place throughout the city, particularly in the central and southeastern districts.
-Population shifts and racial tensions affected the school and, in spring 1968, growing pressures erupted in confrontation.
+Population shifts and racial tensions affected the school, and in spring 1968 growing pressures erupted in confrontation.
+There was a march on the principal's office and a sit-in.
+The protesters demanded reform at the high school.
+Specifically, they wanted an end to discriminatory discipline practices, more diverse authors in the library, and Black history classes.
 The following fall staff turnover was heavy, and a new principal and vice-principal were appointed.